logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/_index.md

         ![](/images/TA_Help/Images/diff_tool_difference_blocks.png)

-        **Note:** One exception is item headers.
+{{<note>}} One exception is item headers.
 If differences are detected between item headers, the original \(blue\) background color is preserved, and difference highlighting is limited to the word or character level. \(Keep in mind that the headers refered to here are those *within* the respective project items, not the item panel headers within the Diff Tool window.\)

         ![](/images/TA_Help/Images/diff_tool_difference_blocks_header.png)